akopvardanian-symfa/Trans-Credit_Documentation/Project Documentation/TransCredit - Complete Documentation.md

 ### Assumptions (MVP)

 * The Certificates module will be developed inside the existing Plateau Web portal.
+* The public agent-facing portal (DMZ) is not in scope for Phase 1; DMZ Certificates Portal already exists and is working.
 * No new standalone web app or DB server required.
-* Use existing Azure AD / Auth0 authentication.
-* DocMgmt + OCR system is assumed to exist and provide structured data output.
-Only integration and QA verification layers are in scope.
-If the OCR service is unavailable, Plateau will either provide its API or confirm the need for a replacement engine before development starts.
+* An OCR system exists and provides structured data output.
+OCR integration works automatically via shared components with manual certificate UI - no separate work needed for Phase 1.
+* Outbound and inbound email processing will be handled by Plateau's internal Microsoft 365 infrastructure.
+The Symfa team will only manage database records for email UI.
 * All existing Access-based logic (snapshot checks, rule validations, and audit placeholders) can be accessed or exported for migration.
-* Authentication and role management will rely on existing infrastructure: Azure AD (internal) and Auth0 (DMZ); no new identity provider is introduced.
+* Authentication and role management will rely on existing infrastructure: Azure AD (internal); no new identity provider is introduced.
-* Document generation and storage will leverage existing ShareFile and DocMgmt infrastructure; no new PDF/letter builder will be introduced unless Plateau explicitly requests it.
+* Document generation and storage will leverage existing ShareFile; no new PDF/letter builder will be introduced unless Plateau explicitly requests it.
 * System non-functional goals (load, concurrency, RPO/RTO) are assumed to match existing Plateau web standards until defined otherwise.
 * All outgoing agent communications will use Plateau's Microsoft 365 SMTP relay, routed internally for compliance.

 ### Risks (MVP)

-* Unclear whether a functional OCR API/database already exists within DocMgmt; lack of clarity may lead to major architectural rework if a new OCR pipeline is required.
-* No confirmed API or schema for OCR data export; may require discovery and schema mapping effort.
-* If OCR or document generation are deemed "not existing," MVP effort could increase by 30–50%.
-* Unclear if Plateau has an active templating or PDF generation system (e.g., Write Signature, ShareFile automation).
-If not, new document generation logic will be needed.
+* Legacy data mapping between old Access structures and the new SQL schema may require additional adjustments during migration.
-* Access snapshot and validation rules are extensive and poorly documented; extracting and replicating logic may take longer than planned.
+* Access snapshot and validation rules are extensive and poorly documented; extracting and replicating remaining logic (approximately 20% not yet ported) may take longer than planned.
-* Incomplete mapping between old Access tables and new SQL structures could delay certificate import and balancing.
-* Inbound email threading may depend on Microsoft 365 API permissions not yet been confirmed.
-* A lack of clarity on which totals (report, certificate, remittance) are authoritative could cause mismatched financial results.
+* Ownership of financial totals (which layer is authoritative) must be confirmed to prevent balancing discrepancies.
-* Legally required letters (life/disability/AD&D changes) must be generated correctly; if templates or workflows are missing, regulatory risk arises.
+* Legally required customer letters and notifications must follow approved templates and compliance workflows; missing templates could delay production rollout.
+* If dynamic template-based document generation is later requested, new infrastructure or integration effort may be required beyond the current MVP scope.
+* Balancing Module happy path works, but mismatched cases need business review with Tanya to understand how to handle situations when numbers don't add up as expected.

 ---